Department of Teacher and Bilingual Education

 Historical background leading to current laws and regulations pertaining to the legal aspects of special education.
 Impact of the Texas Education Code in general.
 Prerequisite: EDSE 4349.

 Comparison of theoretical models for individual and group behavior change and implications for behavior management.
 Field experience is required.
-Prerequisite: EDSE 4349.
+Student must furnish own transportation.
+Prerequisite: EDSE 4349 and Admission to teacher education.

 EDSE 4359 Teaching Exceptional Students 3 SCH (3-0)